Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Introduction

 The flow-plane decorrelations are expected to be relatively small.
 In this case,

-where $\Delta\Psi^{a\rightarrow b}_{n}=\Psi_{n}^{b}-\Psi_{n}^{a}$ and $\Delta\Psi^{c\rightarrow d}_{n}=\Psi_{n}^{d}-\Psi_{n}^{c}$ are $\Psi_{n}$ twists from the pseudorapidity subevents $a\rightarrow b$ and $c\rightarrow d$.
-Therefore, $T_n$ represents the covariance between changes in orientation of flow plane from pseudorapidity window $a$ to $b$ and that from $c$ to $d$, quantifying the overall azimuthal twist of flow plane on moving forward in the pseudorapidity.
-One would expect a positive value of $T_{n}\{ba;dc\}$ when the flow-plane angles at backward and forward pseudorapidities are fluctuating in opposite directions to that at mid-pseudorapidity.
-On the other hand, the negative sign of $T_{n}\{ba;dc\}$ would correspond to the decorrelation pattern when the flow-plane angles at backward and forward pseudorapidities fall on the same direction relative to that at mid-pseudorapidity.
+where $\Delta\Psi^{a\rightarrow b}_{n}=\Psi_{n}^{b}-\Psi_{n}^{a}$ and $\Delta\Psi^{c\rightarrow d}_{n}=\Psi_{n}^{d}-\Psi_{n}^{c}$.
+Therefore, $T_n$ represents the covariance between changes in orientation of flow plane from window $a$ to $b$ and that from $c$ to $d$, quantifying the overall azimuthal twist of flow plane on moving forward in the pseudorapidity.
+One would expect a positive value of $T_{n}\{ba;dc\}$ when the flow-plane angles at backward and forward regions are fluctuating in opposite directions to that at mid-rapidity.
+On the other hand, the negative sign of $T_{n}\{ba;dc\}$ would correspond to the decorrelation pattern when the flow-plane angles at backward and forward regions fall on the same direction relative to that at the central region.
 These two distinct cases $T_{n}>0$ and $T_{n}<0$ are identified as the ``S-shaped" and ``C-shaped" decorrelations, respectively, in Ref.~\cite{Xu:2020koy}.

-In this analysis, we attempt to determine and identify the dominant pattern of the longitudinal flow-plane decorrelations by measuring $r_n$, $r_n^{\Psi}$, and $T_n$ observables using the flow-plane angles reconstructed in the forward, backward, and mid-pseudorapidity regions in isobar (Ru+Ru, Zr+Zr) and Au+Au collisions at $\sqrt{s_{_\mathrm{NN}}}=200$~GeV with the STAR detector at RHIC.
+In this analysis, we attempt to determine and identify the dominant pattern of the longitudinal flow-plane decorrelations by measuring $r_n$ and $T_n$ observables using the flow-plane angles reconstructed in the forward, backward, and mid-pseudorapidity regions in isobar (Ru+Ru, Zr+Zr) and Au+Au collisions at $\sqrt{s_{_\mathrm{NN}}}=200$~GeV with the STAR detector at RHIC.